cenviity/jj/docs/templates.md

 The default templates and aliases() are defined in the `[templates]` and `[template-aliases]` sections of the config respectively.
-The exact definitions can be seen in the `cli/src/config/templates.toml` file in jj's source tree.
+The exact definitions can be seen in the `cli/src/config/templates.toml` file in `jj`'s source tree.

 <!--- TODO: Find a way to embed the default config files in the docs -->